It looks like surrogacy could be an amazing option for you!

-When you finally begin your surrogacy process with your chosen intended parents, it will be an exciting moment.
+When you finally begin the surrogacy process with your chosen intended parents, it will be an exciting moment.
 After all the preliminary screening, matching and legal requirements, you all are ready to start creating a family together.

 Intended parents have often waited years to have a child.
 When the embryo transfer is successful and you become pregnant, they will have to give up control of their child’s development and trust that you will properly take care of their unborn child.
 This can be nerve-wracking for them, especially if this is one of the last chances they have at being parents.